LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

    - firstName
    - lastName
    - tag (if included when launched via API)
+1. **Enable Automatic Login (AWS Only):** When this option is enabled, users will be directly logged into the cloud portal.
+No cloud portal users are required.
+If disabled users will need to manually log into the portal using a required cloud portal user supplied in the user section.
 1. **Subscription Pool:** select the subscription pool that the lab will use.

 1. **Deployment Failure:** Select the deployment failure action.